A History of Asteroid Classification

 I – Inconsistent data.

-1987: The Barucci taxonomy re-analyses 438 asteroids from the 8-Color data used by Tholen combined with IRAS albedos.
+1987: The Barucci taxonomy re-analyses 438 asteroids from the Eight-Color data used by Tholen combined with IRAS albedos.
 The analysis is carried out using G-mode multivariate clustering.
 The result gives nine classes (containing 18 types): A0, B0-B3, C0, D0-D3, E0, G0, M0, S0-S3, V0.
 Three of the classes (B, D, S) are each composed of four sub-units, where 0 to 3 represent increasing albedo.
 The number of classes defined is determined by the confidence level chosen (setting a lower confidence level will result in more classes).
 The total of 18 groups are obtained by reducing the confidence level from 99.7% to 97.5%.
-The Tholen class T is sub-unit D3; F is grouped into C0 and B1; R, Q, V are reduced into V0; and P is grouped into C0 and considered to be the tail end of C types that reside beyond 3.5 AU.
+The Tholen class T is sub-unit D3; F is grouped into C0 and B1; R, Q, V are reduced into V0; P is grouped into C0 and considered to be the tail end of C types that reside beyond 3.5 AU.
 The analysis was re-run in 1990 at 95% confidence resulting in different groupings, the main differences being eight S sub-units, EMP all reduced into a D sub-unit, and T remaining as a separate class.
 I’ve not shown the re-run groups in my alluvial diagram.
 See Barucci et al (1987) for the analysis at higher confidence levels, and Barucci & Fulchignoni (1990) for the analysis at the lower confidence level.

 1989: This Tedesco classification is a brief detour away from reflectance spectra.
 It uses visual examination of stereo pairs of 2D projections of 3D data of U-V color indices, ECAS v-x colour indices and IRAS albedos.
 It aims to make a point that a similar class clustering can be obtained without using spectral reflectance.
 It characterises 357 previously classified asteroids into 11 taxonomic classes (A, C, D, E, F, G, K, M, P, S, T).
 Except for the unique classes Q, V, R (and B because of 2 Pallas), it places 96% of the asteroids into the same classes as Tholen’s principal components analysis.
 It sounds from reading the paper that the analysis was done in part to prove a point about the pitfalls of combining classifications derived from different methods (spectral reflectivity, photometry, radiometry, polarimetry).
 See Tedesco et al (1989).